Hard CAT level Work and Time problem 3 solved step by step

 We could eliminate two of the four choice values with 2 and 3 remaining as possibilities.
 This forced us to use the third expression.

 As we have the values of all three variables for each possible set, it was easy to test out each set of values of three variables against the RHS and the LHS of the third equation.
-Finally only the value of $A=4$ turned out to the valid one fully satisfying all problem sonditions.
+Finally only the value of $A=4$ turned out to the valid one fully satisfying all problem conditions.

 While doing the academic exercise of mathematical deduction we encountered the hardness in the form of a quadratic equation in $B$, as we found it easy to eliminate $C$ first then $A$ second.